stenglein-lab/2017_GDW/Mapping_Assembly/exercise.md

+# Mapping and Assembly

-# In this exercise, we will de novo assemble a viral genome from a publically available dataset and will use read mapping to validate our assembly.
+## In this exercise, we will de novo assemble a viral genome from a publically available dataset and will use read mapping to validate our assembly.
 We will:

 * Download a dataset from the SRA
 * Convert the dataset from SRA -> FASTQ format